joomcode/e2ed/README.md

 If the test step (interval between two `log` function calls) takes longer than this timeout, the test fails and rerun on the next retry.
 This parameter can be overridden in the test-specific options.

-`logFileName: string | null`: the name of the file under which, after running the tests, the pack logs will be saved in the `autotests/reports` directory, for example, `pack-logs.log`.
-If `null`, the log will not be saved.

 `testTimeout: number`: timeout (in milliseconds) for each individual test run.
 If the test run takes longer than this timeout, the test fails and rerun on the next retry.